decanTyme/chartjs-plugin-tailwindcss-colors/README.md

 ## Contributing

 For making feature requests and other related information, please refer to the [contributing guidelines](CONTRIBUTING.md).
+This project is tested with BrowserStack.

 ## License